RTD-Embedded/SDM35541-Windows/README.md

 #### Installing the Driver

 To install the driver, open the Windows Device Manager and select 'Action' from the top menu bar.
-Select 'Add drivers' and set the location to the DM35956 software package.
-Afterwards, you can check the installation by finding the board in the Device Manager under 'RTD dataModules'.
-(It should be shown without a yellow exclamation mark.)
+Select 'Add drivers' and set the location to the SDM35541 software package.
+Afterwards, you can check the installation by finding the board in the Device Manager under 'RTD dataModules' (It should be shown without a yellow exclamation mark).

 #### Uninstalling the Driver